2.6.23

 We’d love to help you with a mortgage or home equity line of credit.

-Homeowners insurance covers personal property
+Homeowners insurance only covers personal property.

 Your personal property, including business equipment, is covered by homeowners insurance.
 However, the standard limit is typically $2,500.
 Considering the cost of technology, including a computer, router, printer and backup drive, you may want to purchase additional property coverage.